Ryoheihoriuchi0000/Ryoheihoriuchi0000.github.io/README.md

-# Public Site for iOS Apps
+# Public Site for iOS / macOS Apps

-This repository hosts public-facing information for iOS apps published under the AdMob publisher account `pub-8966340827917305`.
+This repository hosts public-facing information for iOS and macOS apps published under the AdMob publisher account `pub-8966340827917305`.

 ## Darwin